apify/apify-docs/sources/academy/tutorials/node_js/handle_blocked_requests_puppeteer.md

 It is really up to a developer to spot if something is wrong with his request.
 A website can interfere with your crawling in [many ways](https://kb.apify.com/tips-and-tricks/several-tips-how-to-bypass-website-anti-scraping-protections).
 Page loading can be cancelled right away, it can timeout, the page can display a captcha, some error or warning message, or the data may be missing or corrupted.
 The developer can then choose if he will try to handle these problems in the code or focus on receiving the proper data.
 Either way, if the request went wrong, you should throw a proper error.

 Now that we know when the request is blocked, we can use the retire() function and continue crawling with a new proxy.
-Google is one of the most popular websites for scrapers, so let's code some simple Google search crawler.
+Google is one of the most popular websites for scrapers, so let's code a Google search crawler.
 The two main blocking mechanisms used by Google is either to display their (in)famous 'sorry' captcha or to not load the page at all so we will focus on covering these.

 For example, let's assume we have already initialized a requestList of Google search pages.
 Let's show how you can use the retire() function in both gotoFunction and handlePageFunction.